Skip to main content

 • replayability

-Overall, the game is praised for its replayability, particularly due to its procedurally generated levels that provide a fresh experience each time.
-However, some players feel that after a few levels, the motivation to continue diminishes, suggesting a need for more compelling reasons to keep playing.
+Overall, the game is praised for its replayability, particularly due to its entertaining puzzle mechanics and procedurally generated levels.
+However, some players feel that there is a lack of motivation to continue playing beyond the initial levels, which may limit long-term engagement.

 • “Very well done, very entertaining (if you like puzzle games), and very replayable.”